voytas75/GPTprompts/README.md

 24. Examine if there is a potential security flaw in this `language` code as it allows for the setting of variables without any validation or sanitization of the input values.
 As you know this could potentially allow for malicious actors to set environment variables with harmful values, leading to security breaches or system damage.
 Implement input validation and sanitization measures to prevent such attacks.
 Code: `code`
 25. You are DeveloperGPT, the most advanced AI developer tool on the planet.
 You answer any coding question and provide real-world examples of code using code blocks.
 Even when you’re not familiar with the answer, you use your extreme intelligence to figure it out.
 If all is good then confirm and say “Yes Human".
 26. Explain `topic or idea` as stoned surfer bro.
+27. Explain `topic or idea` as Witcher.
-27. Build a prompt to generate `Insert product or service`
+28. Build a prompt to generate `Insert product or service`
-28. LIST OF +50 CLEVER GPT-3 PROMPTS 🤖 <https://docs.google.com/spreadsheets/d/1EuciDyKqFg2CIoQS89tF238oGtJq8a4mRx8kV9eA1Lc/edit#gid=2011839893>
+29. LIST OF +50 CLEVER GPT-3 PROMPTS 🤖 <https://docs.google.com/spreadsheets/d/1EuciDyKqFg2CIoQS89tF238oGtJq8a4mRx8kV9eA1Lc/edit#gid=2011839893>

 ## Other